Ypertex/blog/content/articles/iooi/impact-vs-outcome/index.md

 Why should we make the difference, anyway?

 For me, the main reason is to know where one's accountability ends.
-If your company aims at increasing customer satisfaction by 20%---how many percentage points is your team responsible to contribute?
-IOOI will help knowing the overall ambition *and* one's part in all of it before you start.
+If your company aims at increasing customer satisfaction by 20%—how many percentage points is your team responsible for contributing?
+IOOI will help you understand the overall ambition *and* one's part in all of it before you start.
 It'll also lead to the question: Who else is contributing to the same ambition?

 # The Difference Between Impact and Outcome